madhavkedia018/Digital-Alarm-Clock-/README.md

 ### Simulating the digital alarm clock using Verilog HDL
 The first step of our project is to properly understand and write code in Verilog HDL.
-For this purpose, ”Verilog HDL: A Guide to Digital Design and Synthesis, Second Edition”[4] is a useful reference to understand the basic concepts.
+For this purpose, ”Verilog HDL: A Guide to Digital Design and Synthesis, Second Edition” is a useful reference to understand the basic concepts.
 The digital alarm clock is then implemented, accounting for features such as snooze and multiple alarms.

 ### Reading the manual of the FPGA BOARD and understanding all connections
-Inthe next phase of our project, we focus on understanding the FPGA Architecture. ”An Overview of FPGAs and FPGA Programming: Initial Experiences at Daresbury Version 2.0” [5] is the reference book used for this purpose.
+Inthe next phase of our project, we focus on understanding the FPGA Architecture. ”An Overview of FPGAs and FPGA Programming: Initial Experiences at Daresbury Version 2.0” is the reference book used for this purpose.
 Then we have to examine the ”DIGILENT: Nexys 4TM FPGA Board Reference Manual” to figure out the connections to the particular FPGA board that we are using.

 ### Implementing the alarm clock on hardware
 The final phase of the project involves the hardware implementation of our Verilog code on an FPGA board.
-Verilog-based FPGA design[3] is a reference paper that helped us to understand and program our FPGA board using Verilog HDL.
+"Verilog-based FPGA design" is a reference paper that helped us to understand and program our FPGA board using Verilog HDL.
 This research paper provided details about the seven-segment display, the temperature sensors, the PWM Audo Signal generator, and all the other basics about the FPGA board.